 Katie is a member of the team at Maths Busking, a group who perform entertaining street shows and cabaret performances with a mathematical theme.
 She has performed at science festivals, conferences, events and in public and often leads performances, as well as helping to write material for the shows and training new buskers.

-Katie has worked with and as part of mathematical theatre projects, including the19thstep's production of Everything & Nothing, a performance project about the Poincaré Conjecture, and Geddes Loom's Phi-based show Prelude to a Number.
+Katie has worked with and as part of mathematical theatre projects, including the19thstep's production of Everything & Nothing (later called Amelia and the Mapmaker), a performance project about the Poincaré Conjecture.
+Katie consulted on Geddes Loom's Phi-based show Prelude to a Number.

 Katie also does various other fun outreach things, including saying hilarious things at Bright Club Manchester, a stand-up comedy night for researchers, and at Science Showoff in London.
 She also makes her own videos for YouTube - such as the one here, and also this one.